fluxninja/aperture/docs/content/guides/api-quota-management/quota-scheduling-for-openai.md

 GPT.
 It uses various model types depending on the use case.
 Furthermore, requests come from different users, each with unique priorities aligned to specific tiers like free, paid and trial.
-The application has to ensure that each request are make it to OpenAI without hitting the rate limits.
-Delaying the request is acceptable to some extent i.e the request can wait till the time the rate limit is reset.
+The application has to ensure that each requests make it to OpenAI without hitting the rate limits.
+Delaying the request is acceptable to some extent, i.e. the request can wait until the request rate limit is reset.
 However, the request should not be dropped.

 ## Pre-Requisites